danielharrell/open-eyes-lect-2017-18/Open.md

 the self fulfilled, or even a self at all, but only the fulfillment itself, with nothing left to fill.

-The puzzle in this, of a self transcended altogether, can make it easy to doubt Eliot's description of enjoyment.
+The puzzle in this, of a self transcended altogether, or of an openness pure and true, can make it easy to doubt Eliot's description of enjoyment.
 We might accuse it of falsely making what we feel into what we are, when there is no escape from what we are, even in the most ecstatic feeling of joy.
 Once the feeling is gone, we can presume, it will leave us with a self in need, as if our liberation in joy were just a dream.
 Yet Eliot writes her description not to make joy look exceptional, but to make the man who lacks it look exceptional.
 And if we are to pity him, it seems we must take the self-transcendence in joy that Causabon has never known to be true rather than false.
 A matter of fact rather than a matter for doubt.
 But this confronts us with another paradox.
 For how can we take a matter *as* fact, if it is easy to doubt?
 That is, how can we *read* what Eliot writes about self-transcendence as she intends it, if it is possible to *doubt* what she writes as she intends it?
 One answer is that what Eliot writes about self-transcendence can be questioned outside the novel, even if it goes unquestioned inside the novel.
 But this answer only sharpens the paradox.
-For why is it only outside the novel, and outside ourselves as readers of the novel, that a description of being outside ourselves becomes questionable?
+For why is it then only outside the novel, and outside ourselves as readers of the novel, that a description of being outside ourselves becomes questionable?

-Nor do we need a novel to pose the paradox.
-Consider the following passage, from a book of philosophy by Henri
-Bergson:
+There is an answer to this question too, but it sharpens the paradox still more.
+For on this answer, it is only outside ourselves that being outside ourselves becomes questionable.
+Put another way: it is only openness that can make openness questionable.
+To clarify what I mean, consider this passage, from a book by Bergson:

 >It would greatly astonish a man unaware of the speculations of philosophy if we told him that the object before him,